11 min read

 LED Light Penetration: Studies have shown that LED light can penetrate human skin more effectively than laser light.
 For instance, the Revian RED cap, which uses LED technology, demonstrated a transmission range of 17.1 – 18.4% through 4-5 mm thick human skin samples.
 This higher penetration rate suggests that LED therapy can activate hair follicles more efficiently.

 While lasers are known for their precision, their light dispersal pattern can limit coverage.
 According to this study, the laser diodes in some market-leading laser therapy caps penetrated skin at 15.0 – 15.8%.
-This means lasers can target specific areas effectively, but they may not provide as comprehensive coverage as LEDs.
+This means lasers can effectively target specific areas, but they may not provide as comprehensive coverage as LEDs.

 Coverage and Convenience